-Root and Sub CA certificates are issued at the so called Trust Center Offline CA in accordance with a defined ceremony.
-The following points, among others, are covered during that ceremony:
+CA certificates are issued in accordance with a defined ceremony at an offline system.
+The following points are covered during that ceremony:

-- Available application forms are checked for completeness and valid signatures. - The CSR provided for the issuance of a Sub CA, as well as its fingerprint, will be compared and validated against the information provided in the application. - At least a six-eye principle is adhered to, and even at least an eight-eye principle when generating Root CA keys and certificates. - Knowledge of activation data is always distributed among two people in different trusted roles.
+- Available application forms are checked for completeness and valid signatures. - The fingerprint of the CSR is compared and validated against the information provided in the application. - At least a six-eye principle is adhered to, and even at least an eight-eye principle when generating Root CA keys and certificates. - Knowledge of activation data is always distributed among two people in different trusted roles.